John F. Ashby

 John Forsythe Ashby (March 26, 1929 – May 10, 2001) was an American bishop in the Episcopal Church.

 Early life and education

-Ashby was born in Tulsa, Oklahoma, on March 26, 1929, son of Thomas Albert Ashby and Margaret Mote.
+Ashby was born in Tulsa, Oklahoma, on March 26, 1929, son of Thomas Albert Ashby and Margaret Mote Cassady.
 He received a bachelor's degree in Psychology and Sociology from Oklahoma State University in 1952 and a master's degree in divinity from the Episcopal Theological Seminary of the Southwest in 1955.
 Between 1966 and 1967, he studied New Testament ethics as a member of Pembroke College, Cambridge in England and was awarded a Master of Arts in 1967.
-He was awarded a Doctor of Divinity from the Episcopal Theological Seminary of the Southwest in 1981.
-He married Mary Carver on August 12, 1954, and together had two children.
+He was awarded an honorary Doctor of Divinity from the Episcopal Theological Seminary of the Southwest in 1981.
+He married Mary Carver on August 12, 1954, and together they had two children.

 Ordained ministry

 Ashby was ordained priest in December 1955 and became vicar of St John's Church in Durant, Oklahoma, and St Peter's Church in Coalgate, Oklahoma.
 In 1959 he became rector of St Luke's Church, in Ada, Oklahoma, where he remained until 1981.
 He was also a chaplain in the Oklahoma National Guard and held the rank of lieutenant colonel.